Metaphysics0/rizzGPT/README.md

 # RizzGPT 💅

-A web app for generating responses for dating conversations, using modern web technologies.
+This is a web app for generating responses for dating conversations, using modern web technologies.

 ## Core Features